-So what’s all this month’s flag waving, drum-beating, parading down Main Streets, and setting off fireworks all about?
-Founding Fathers signing the Declaration of Independence?
+So what’s all this month’s flag-waving, drum-beating, parading down Main Streets, and setting off fireworks all about?
+Are Founding Fathers signing the Declaration of Independence?
 Nice ideas.
 American colonists winning their Revolutionary War?
 Against exactly what?
 The British Empire, the first formal fascist corporate-dictator-state religion alliance?

 I don’t know what planet you live on, but that declaration is a signed piece of paper and the War of Independence isn’t over by a long shot.
 In fact, the latest edition of U.S. fascism has slipped into the mainstream of the United States largely undetected.

 Many flag-wavers have identified with the enemy, while a silent majority struggles with learned helplessness as the corporate-controlled media weaves its version of the crazy-making shell game.
 Here’s the truth, shuffle, shuffle, pick it out.
 No, not that one.
 Wrong again!
 As Mark Twain allegedly put it, “If you don’t read the newspaper, you are uninformed; if you do read the newspaper, you are misinformed.”

 Meanwhile, the major media outlets routinely ignore, ridicule, and/or browbeat the resistance.

 The original American rebels may have applauded their declaration, won a few military victories, ousted the Brits, and signed on to a confederation of republican states under the Constitution, but their leadership understood full well that democracy was not a done deal.